-- 1. INDIVIDUAL: Students practice saying the word hello using the interactivity. - 2.
-SMALL GROUP: The teacher assigns small groups and students interact with the digital beaded medallion to practice saying hello. - 3.
+- 1. INDIVIDUAL: Students practice saying the word hello in an Indigenous language using the Beginner Air Educational Interactivity. - 2.
+SMALL GROUP: The teacher assigns small groups and students interact with the digital beaded medallion to practice saying hello in an Indigenous language. - 3.
 WHOLE CLASS: Teacher, or selected students, interact with the digital beaded medallion and as a class, practice saying the word hello in a variety of Indigenous languages.